PANEL ATTORNEY QUALIFICATIONS

 the notice of recommendation of counsel are mailed to all

-copy of the appointment order.
+parties and the client.
 Upon orally accepting a case,

 counsel should presume that an attorney-client relationship